The Hour of the Pig: Plot

 As Courtois delves deeper into the case and becomes more involved with Samira, he discovers that there is more at work than a simple murder.
-His work is brought to the attention of Seigneur Jehan d'Auferre (Williamson), who has his own designs on Courtois.
+His work is brought to the attention of Seigneur Jehan d'Auferre, who has his own designs on Courtois.
 Soon, Courtois finds that he is being used as a pawn in a complicated game of sociopolitical intrigue that extends beyond mere racism and corruption.
 The Seigneur subtly offers to bribe Courtois, also hinting that his daughter Filette is available in marriage.
 The Seigneur's son and daughter are eccentric to the point of insanity.
 The son's main hobby seems to be torturing birds.

 Courtois's relationship with Samira becomes common knowledge.
 The Seigneur decides to sit in at court and uses this knowledge to threaten Courtois into letting the pig be executed.
 Just as the case seems to be over, the Advent festival begins and the case is adjourned.

-The prosecutor Pincheon (Pleasence) tells Courtois that he moved from Paris to Ponthieu as Courtois did, in order to shine in a village in a way he could not in Paris.
+The prosecutor Pincheon tells Courtois that he moved from Paris to Ponthieu as Courtois did, in order to shine in a village in a way he could not in Paris.
 He urges Courtois to go back to Paris and not waste his life among ignorant, superstitious peasants.

 The skeleton of another Jewish boy who went missing over a year ago is found while Courtois's house is being built.
 Courtois now suspects a human serial killer is at large and the pig has been framed.

 During the Festival of The Advent, Samira performs for a gathering of notables at the Seigneur's chateau.
 She is almost arrested for drawing a knife on the Seigneur's son after he pours wine down her blouse.
 Courtois boldly leads her away.
 That night, he rescues a boy from a masked horseman wielding an axe.

 Courtois confronts the Seigneur, telling him his son is the killer.
 The Seigneur does not deny it and reveals that his son has left for England to be treated.
 At the trial, the pig is acquitted when Valliere, the farmer Courtois saved in his first case at Abbeville, brings in a replica pig which he claims absconded at the time of the killing.

 As Courtois leaves, he sees a knight arriving just as Jeannine had foretold.
 After he has left, the knight takes off his armor to reveal that he bears the characteristic buboes of the Black Death.

 US version

 The Hour of the Pig was released in the United States by Miramax as The Advocate.
-Harvey Weinstein was actively involved in the cuts of films distributed by Miramax, this film was no exception.
-For US release, the film was trimmed down, including a sex scene, that was edited in part to avoid a stronger than R rating.
+Harvey Weinstein was actively involved in the cuts of films distributed by Miramax; this film was no exception.
+For US release, the film was trimmed down, including a sex scene edited in part to avoid a stronger than R rating.
 The name of the film was changed as part of an advertising campaign.
 The US film poster and opening crawl instruct the audience not to "reveal the client".
 The campaign did not improve sales for the film.